Russian TV is dominated by channels that are either run directly by the state or owned by companies with close links to the Kremlin.

 Russian journalists run the risk of attack and even murder if they delve too deeply into sensitive subjects such as corruption, organised crime or rights abuses.
 Russia is a regular target for criticism and condemnation from media freedom watchdogs.

-Concern over media freedom in Russia increased in December 2013, when the Kremlin announced that the state-owned news agency RIA Novosti - which had distinguished itself by its even-handed coverage of anti-Putin protests in 2012 and the trial of Alexei Navalny in 2013 - and the Voice of Russia radio station would be restructured and placed under the control of a pro-Kremlin figure known for his extreme anti-Western views.
+In 2014, the state-owned news agency RIA Novosti - which had previously offered relatively even-handed coverage - and the Voice of Russia radio station was restructured and placed under the control of a pro-Kremlin figure.

 The standard Russian country code top-level domain ".ru" has been joined by the Cyrillic alphabet rendering of ".rf".